Nemanja Đurišić

-Nemanja Đurišić (born February 23, 1992) is a Montenegrin professional basketball player for Stal Ostrów Wielkopolski of the Polish Basketball League (PLK). Đurišić is also currently a member of Montenegrin national basketball team and during his college years he played for the basketball team at University of Georgia in the United States.
+Nemanja Đurišić (born February 23, 1992) is a Montenegrin professional basketball player for Kumamoto Volters of the B.League. Đurišić is also currently a member of the Montenegrin national team and during his college years he played for the University of Georgia in the United States.
 He can play both small or power forward position.
-He is one of the few players from Montenegro who completed all 4 years of basketball scholarship at the university in the United States.
+He is one of the few players from Montenegro who completed all 4 years of basketball scholarship at a university in the United States.

 Early life

-Đurišić grew up in the neighborhood of Stari Aerodrom, Podgorica, and started playing basketball at age of 12, for the local basketball club Sinalco.
+Đurišić grew up in the neighborhood of Stari Aerodrom, Titograd, and started playing basketball at age of 12, for the local basketball club Sinalco.
 He was persuaded to start playing basketball by his brother Boris.
 His childhood basketball idol was Vlade Divac and as a kid he loved watching Yugoslavian national basketball team, who were a powerhouse during the 1990s and early 2000s.
 After taking his first basketball steps in Sinalco, Đurišić joined the youth academy of KK Budućnost Podgorica, where he gained an audience with several scouts.